liferay/liferay-frontend-projects/packages/generator-liferay-theme/README.md

 Note: the Liferay theme generator requires Node version 0.10.x or 0.12.x, due to issues with [node-sass](https://www.npmjs.com/package/node-sass) the generator will not currently work with Node 0.11.x.

-2. run `<sudo> npm install -g yo gulp` to install global dependencies.
+2. run `<sudo> npm install -g yo gulp bower` to install global dependencies.

 ## Generator use